autolab/autolab.github.io/_posts/2018-04-19-introducing-autolab-api.markdown

 # What should I know as a user?

 The web interface that has served us well for many years is no longer the only way to use Autolab.
-By creating this API, we're inviting the community to join us in making Autolab more versatile and convenient: Whether it be with a mobile app, a command line tool, a browser extension, or something we've never even thought of.
+With this API, developers will be able to help make Autolab more versatile and convenient: Whether it be with a mobile app, a command line tool, a browser extension, or something we've never even thought of.

 What this means for users is that you can now use third-party programs to access Autolab to view assignments, download handouts, and even submit your solutions.
-For now, all developers will be manually vetted by our team to ensure quality of the clients.
-However, it is still important that users understand how clients interact with the system.
+Rest assured that all developers and their clients will be manually vetted by our team to ensure quality and safety.
+However, it is still important that users understand how clients interact with your account.

 ## Granting access

 As a user of Autolab, when you want to use a client for the first time, you need to grant access to the client so that it can interact with Autolab for you.

-- For clients that have access to a web browser (e.g. mobile apps, web apps), they will **redirect** you directly to the Grant Permissions page on Autolab.
+- __Easy Activation__: Clients that have access to a web browser (e.g. mobile apps, web apps) will __redirect__ the user directly to the Grant Permissions page on Autolab.
-- For clients that _don't_ have access to a web browser (e.g. command line programs), the client will present to the user a **6-digit code** (case sensitive) that should be entered on the Autolab website.
+- __Manual Activation__: Clients that _don't_ have access to a web browser (e.g. command line programs) will present to the user a __6-digit code__ (case sensitive) that should be entered on the Autolab website.

-_Note_: Third-party clients never ask for your username or password on Autolab.
+_Note_: Third-party clients never ask for your Autolab username or password.
 Never enter them anywhere else except on the Autolab website (always check the page url before entering your credentials).

 ![API Manual Activation Page]({{ site-url }}/assets/api/api-activate.png) _Manual activation page_